OUR APPROACH

 These approaches are not applied rigidly.
 Skills and tools are introduced thoughtfully and collaboratively, in service of each client’s goals and readiness.
 The focus is on helping clients develop tools they can use outside of session, in real-life situations.

-Individual sessions provide additional space for processing, exploration, and integration while continuing to strengthen emotional regulation skills over time.
+Individual Therapy Individual sessions offer dedicated space for focused processing, exploration, and integration while continuing to strengthen your emotional regulation skills over time.

 Focus on safety, clarity, and sustainability